femtopixel/github-release-notifier/README.rst

 an UUID is printed. this UUID will be required to unsubscribe the webhook.

-When `jaymoulin/google-music-manager` releases a new version, `https://example.com/updated` will be called with HTTP verb `POST` and body, a JSON like this :
+When `jaymoulin/google-music-manager` releases a new version, `https://example.com/updated` will be called with HTTP method `POST` and body, a JSON like this :

 .. code::